-If you would like your voice to be heard please join us.
-We are in the process of starting our LGBTQIA+ Affinity Group.
-Please contact Lisa Garland at 412-648-7873 or e-mail for more information.
+If you would like your voice to be heard please join our LGBTQIA+ Affinity Group.
+Please contact Michael Campbell for more information.

 Policies, Procedures and Resources

 Sexual misconduct and gender-based discrimination, violence, and harassment have no place at the University.
-Information about Pitt's Title IX Office and resources can be found here.
+Find resources and information about Pitt's Title IX Office.

 In honor of Veterans Day 2016, the University of Pittsburgh would like to thank all of our Veterans for their bravery and sacrifice for our country.
 We honor all who have served and who are serving and this is a time to remember and celebrate the brave men and women who have fought, and continue to fight, for our country.